2023 Schools for a Bachelor’s Highly Focused on Labor Studies Major in the Middle Atlantic Region

 Top 3 Most Focused Bachelor’s Degree Colleges for Labor Studies in the Middle Atlantic Region

 Out of the 3 schools in the Schools for a Bachelor’s Highly Focused on Labor Studies Major in the Middle Atlantic Region that were part of this year’s ranking, The Graduate Center, CUNY landed the #2 spot on the list.
-The Graduate Center is a public institution located in New York, New York.
-The school has a medium-sized population, and it awarded 46 bachelors’s degrees in 2020-2021.
+The Graduate Center is located in New York, New York and, has a medium-sized student population.
+In 2021-2022, this school awarded 41 bachelors’s labor studies degrees to qualified students.

-The impressive undergraduate student-to-faculty ratio of 10 to 1 means that students may have more opportunities to work more closely with their professors than they would at other schools.
-The low undergrad student loan default rate of 3.9% is a good sign that students have an easier time paying off their loans than they might at other schools.
-For comparison, the national default rate is 10.1%.
+The impressive undergraduate student-to-faculty ratio of 9 to 1 means that students may have more opportunities to work more closely with their professors than they would at other schools.
+The undergrad student loan default rate at the school is 0.4%, which is quite low when compared to the national default rate of 10.1%.

 Switch to a Different Ranking Method